 But after a few uncomfortable dates, it’s rather nice.
 You have this person you enjoy spending time with and pretty soon you two are joined at the hip and sharing food AND toothbrushes.

 Isn’t it wonderful to have someone who puts your needs before their own?
-Paul wakes up before me just to turn the shower on He warms the water up so I can sleep in for an extra 2 whole minutes!
-It’s fucking amazing, but it’s almost expected now.
+Paul wakes up before me just to turn the shower on.
+He warms the water up so I can sleep in for an extra 30 seconds!
+It’s freakin amazing, but it’s almost expected now.
 The other day, as I was waiting for the water to warm up, I felt annoyed.
 Annoyed that I had to do it myself now that Paul is traveling… Serious first world problems I know, but I got to thinking about all the weird shit people do when they get into relationships.

 Nicknames – I’m not talking babe, or sweetheart… I’m talking off the wall names that you give each other.
 Paul calls me Jigs, cause I have a jiggly butt.
 Seriously, such a guy thing to do.
 Beebs is the most commonly used term of endearment I turn to.
 It initially started off as babe.
 Then, as time went on, it morphed into Beeb (babe in a baby voice).
 Who knows why I threw an S at the end but there you have it.
 Being in a relationship means that a person’s mother-given birth name is now off limits.
 If one even dares to go down that road, shit will hit the fan.
 “I’m going to bed, Jacque” wasn’t one of Paul’s smartest statements.
 On the other hand, nothing says we’re in love like shouting “Beebsies, what kind of coffee creamer would you like?” in the middle of a Publix.
 Amiright?